-5.2.5 Pressure relief valve (PSV)
+5.2.6 Pressure relief valve (PSV)

-In applications involving simultaneous pressure reduction and depending upon the pressure rating of the equipment, a safety relief valve to protect both the desuperheater and downstream equipment from the effects of excess pressure shall be considered.
-This could protect the desuperheater and downstream equipment if the PRV failed fully open for example.
+In applications involving simultaneous pressure reduction and depending upon the pressure rating of the equipment, a safety relief valve to protect both the Desuperheater and downstream equipment from the effects of excess pressure shall be considered.
+This could protect the Desuperheater and downstream equipment if the PRV failed fully open for example.

-5.2.6 Installation orientation
+5.2.7 Installation orientation

-Desuperheaters may be installed either horizontally or vertically with the steam flowing upwards.
+Spray nozzle desuperheaters may be installed with the steam flowing either horizontally or vertically upwards.